apidaysnz/apidaysnz/_posts/2015-09-24-javascript-for-apis.md

  * Consuming APIs over HTTP in the context of a web-based application
  * Current state of JavaScript language including ES6
  * JavaScript ecosystem including build tools e.g. Gulp
- * JavaScript testing tools e.g. Jasmine, Sinon, Mocha
+ * Layered testing in JavaScript and appropriate tools e.g. Jasmine, Sinon, Mocha
  * Asynchronous JavaScipt programming with promises
  * Key aspects of the JavaScript language used when working with APIs
 2. Attendees will have fun.
 Fun is mandatory.